Set and forget Instant Pot Chicken and Potatoes is a savory one pot chicken stew just like my Ukrainian grandma used to make!

-- 5 stars: Instant Pot chicken recipe has been reviewed over 100 times with amazing results!
+- 5 stars: Instant Pot chicken and potatoes has been rated with amazing results over 160 times.

-- Balanced meal: Protein, carbs and vegetables all in one pot.
+- Balanced one pot meal: Protein, carbs and vegetables all in one pot.

-- Fast: 10 minutes prep, 20 minutes cook time and ready in under 45 minutes including pressure build up time!
+- Fast: 10 minutes prep and ready in under 45 minutes including the pressure build up time!

 - Hearty: Chicken infuses the vegetables with flavor and potatoes add a natural starch, making this thick stew a comforting cold weather dinner.